-- Having simplistic ideas of what it means to have value or status as a person (e.g., "She's better than her friend because she's prettier and better at drawing", "He's a loser, because he's never had a girlfriend.")
+- Having simplistic ideas of what it means to have value or status as a person (e.g., "She's better than her friend because she's prettier and more skilled at drawing", "He's a loser, because he's never had a girlfriend.")
 Judging people based on what they've done or what superficial traits they have, rather than their deeper character or intrinsic value as a human being.

 - Thinking about success and status in number-focused ways.
-The person who's done the best in their career is the one who's made the most money, the person who's the most successful at dating is the one who's slept with the most people, etc.
+The person who's done the best in their career is the one who's made the most money, the guy who's the most successful at dating is the one who's slept with the most people, etc.

 - Valuing materialism and excess.
 Thinking the height of success is owning a bunch of flashy possessions, and showing off by throwing your money around.

 - Glorifying criminal behaviors and lifestyles.
-More-mature people can watch movies about gangsters or pimps or whatnot, and think they make for interesting characters, but they don't have have that sense of, "Oh man, it would be so awesome to be a drug dealer!"
+More mature people can watch movies about gangsters or pimps or whatnot, and think they make for interesting characters, but they don't have have that sense of, "Oh man, it would be so awesome to be a drug dealer!"

 - Valuing physical toughness, and looking to get into a bunch of fights.

 - Having stereotypically immature life goals, that seem shaped more by the media than real-world experience (e.g., "It would so amazing to own a strip club, where you could get wasted and hang out with hot chicks for the rest of your life.")